tapnisu/tapciify/README.md

 <h1 align="center">Tapciify</h1>

-<p align="center">CLI tool that can let you view images/videos in terminal as ASCII</p>
+<p align="center">CLI tool that can let you view images in terminal as ASCII art</p>

 ## Requirements